-Our research aims to inform, educate, and inspire clients who are newer to the Africa story, while offering independent opinions and analysis for more experienced investors and executives.
+Our research aims to inform, educate, and inspire clients who are newer to the Africa story.
+However, we also offer independent opinions and analysis for more experienced investors and executives.

-We help our clients find new business opportunities, connect with potential partners, assess market trends and changes, and make smarter decisions about how to proceed.
+After that, we help them drill down to specific ideas.
+In other words, we assess market trends and changes, and help you make smarter decisions about how to proceed.

 African Sunrise Partners’ Founder and Managing Director Melissa Cook

 * Which countries?
-Angola, Cameroon, Congo Republic, Democratic Republic of Congo, Ethiopia, Gabon, Ghana, Kenya, Namibia, Nigeria, Rwanda, South Africa, South Sudan, Tanzania, Uganda, and Zambia.
+Angola, Cameroon, Congo Republic, Democratic Republic of Congo, Ethiopia, Gabon, Ghana.
+Kenya, Namibia, Nigeria, Rwanda, South Africa, South Sudan, Tanzania, Uganda, and Zambia.
 More to come.